davmacario/MDI-LLM/README.md

 <center><img src="assets/architecture_new.svg" alt="System architecture" width="600"/></center>

 The starter node acts as the main node (even though it is not a "central server" as in federated scenarios).\
-It first initializes each worker node by sending a HTTP POST request with the configuration information (and optionally the model chunk).
+First, it initializes each worker node by sending an HTTP POST request with the configuration information and, optionally, the model chunk.
 Then, the network will set up the communication channel for inference, implemented using Python `sockets` over TCP/IP.
 This reduces the communication overhead to a minimum, while still ensuring reliable transmission.\
 The application layer protocol is a simple "header + payload", where the header only contains the exact size of the payload.